- Small spade or bulb planter

 - Fresh potting soil and hydro grains (for pots or planters)

-It’s best to plant the Allium as soon as possible after receipt.
+It’s best to plant the flower bulbs as soon as possible after receipt.
 Plant it directly into the ground, in a flower pot or in a spacious planter.
-The Allium grows best in loose, well-drained soil.
+The flower bulb grows best in loose, well-drained soil.
 A sheltered spot in the sun, semi-shade or in the shadow will do just fine.

-The Allium should be planted at a depth of 3 times the height of the bulb.
-For instance, if the flower bulb is 5 cm high it should be planted at a depth of 15 cm.
+The flower bulb should be planted at a depth of 3 times the height of the bulb.
+For instance, if the bulb is 5 cm high it should be planted at a depth of 15 cm.
 The distance between small bulbs is 5 - 8 cm and 10 - 15 cm between larger ones.

-How do I plant the Allium in a pot or planter?
+How do I plant the flower bulbs in a pot or planter?

 Put a layer of hydro grains on the bottom of a decorative pot.
 Place the flower bulb in the potting soil at the right depth.
+When planted in a pot, they can be somewhat closer together.
 Water immediately after planting.
-It's best to put the pot inside in winter, as a tulip in a pot doesn't cope well with frost.
+Move the pot inside in winter as a potted bulb is not frost hardy.